subugoe/goobi_docker/README.md

 	<id-2>			...
 	...

+## (Optional) Remove previously created images and containers

+	$ cd <path-to-docker-dir>
+	$ ./clean-all.sh

 ## Build the containers

 	$ cd <path-to-docker-dir>
-	$ docker rm
 	$ docker-compose build
 	$ docker-compose up

-## Connext to a contailer
+## Connect to a container

-Connect to a container, e.g. the datafase container:
+Connect to a container, e.g. the database container:

 	$ docker exec -it <id-1> bash
 	root@a39b7f03199a:/$ mysql -p